-With effect from Thursday 22 October 2020, Reception at the International Protection Office (IPO) Timberlay House, 79-83 Lower Mount Street, Dublin 2 will be open between 11:00 to 13:00 Monday to Friday to receive new protection applications only.
+Reception at the International Protection Office, Timberlay House, 79-83 Lower Mount Street, Dublin 2 is now open between 09:00 and 13:00 by appointment and from 13:00 to 16:00 for walk-in service, Monday to Friday.

 I am waiting for my IPO interview, will that be affected?

-Applicants with outstanding IPO 2 questionnaires are asked to complete and return the questionnaire as soon as possible.
+Applicants with outstanding IPO 2 questionnaires are asked to complete and return the questionnaire as soon as possible please.
 In light of the current circumstances, the IPO will accept electronically completed questionnaires from applicants once they are signed and submitted in hard copy.